catamphetamine/libphonenumber-js/README.md

 Phone number validation rules are [constantly changing](https://github.com/googlei18n/libphonenumber/commits/master/resources/PhoneNumberMetadata.xml) for `--extended` rules and are fairly static for "general" ones.
 Still imagine a web application (e.g. a promosite or a "personal website") being deployed once and then running for years without any maintenance.

-### `class` AsYouType(default_country_code)
+### `class` AsYouType(defaultCountry)

 Creates a formatter for partially entered phone number.
-The two-letter `default_country_code` is optional and, if specified, is gonna be the default country for the phone number being input (in case it's not an international one).
+The [`defaultCountry`](https://github.com/catamphetamine/libphonenumber-js#country-code-definition) is optional and, if specified, is gonna be the default country for formatting non-international phone numbers.
 The instance of this class has two methods:

  * `input(text)` — takes any text and appends it to the input; returns the formatted phone number
  * `reset()` — resets the input